ggrrrr/trade-executor-app/README.md

 - how did you approach the task

-  - First I did I research for binance service. ( took me quite a bit of time)
+  - First I did a research for binance service. ( took me quite a bit of time)
   - Created some basic WS client to see how it is working
   - Modeling the data structs
   - basic structure of the code